jacquessham/SalesAnalytics/USRetail/Data/README.md

 ## The Original files
 The files originate from Kaggle that have not done any data cleansing are saved in the "Original" folder.<br>
 1. Features dataset/Macro data [features_dataset.csv](/Original/features_dataset.csv)
-* Columns:
+* Columns:<br>
-** Store - Label for the store
+** Store - Label for the store<br>
-** Date - The date of week, format: dd/mm/yyyy
+** Date - The date of week, format: dd/mm/yyyy<br>
-** Temperature - The average temperature in Fehrenheit of the week in the region where the store is located ** Fuel_Price - The gasoline price in the region where the store is located ** MarkDown1-5 - Annoymized data related to promotion.
-The data is only available in 2011 but not available for all store, there are a lot of NA data in these columns
+** Temperature - The average temperature in Fehrenheit of the week in the region where the store is located<br>
+** Fuel_Price - The gasoline price in the region where the store is located<br>
+** MarkDown1-5 - Annoymized data related to promotion.
+The data is only available in 2011 but not available for all store, there are a lot of NA data in these columns<br>
-** CPI - Consumer Price Index
+** CPI - Consumer Price Index<br>
-** Unemployment - Unemployment rate in percentage point ** IsHoliday - Whether the week is a special holiday week, boolean type
+** Unemployment - Unemployment rate in percentage point<br>
+** IsHoliday - Whether the week is a special holiday week, boolean type<br>
-* The date range of this file is between 2010 and mid-2013, note that sales dataset
+* The date range of this file is between 2010 and mid-2013, note that sales dataset<br>
-* I call this data set as "Macro data" because the features in this data set describes the macro-view of the store
+* I call this data set as "Macro data" because the features in this data set describes the macro-view of the store<br>

 2. Sales dataset [sales_dataset.csv](Original/sales_dataset.csv)
-* Columns:
+* Columns:<br>
-** Store - Label for the store
+** Store - Label for the store<br>
-** Dept - Label for the department in a given store
+** Dept - Label for the department in a given store<br>
-** Date - The date of week, format: dd/mm/yyyy
+** Date - The date of week, format: dd/mm/yyyy<br>
-** Weekly_Sales - Sales for the given department of a given store ** IsHoliday - Whether the week is a special holiday week, boolean type
+** Weekly_Sales - Sales for the given department of a given store<br>
+** IsHoliday - Whether the week is a special holiday week, boolean type<br>
-* The date range of this file is between 2010 and 2012
+* The date range of this file is between 2010 and 2012<br>

 3. Store dataset [stores_dataset.csv](Original/stores_dataset.csv)
 * The meta data of the given 45 stores of this retail chain